 Note that the two photos show different examples of molt.

 The California Towhee has begun to shed worn shape feathers on its head.
 And the Snowy Egret is growing new wing feathers.

 Most birds molt gradually and systematically.
-If they were to drop all their feathers at the same time, they’d have to walk to work.
+If they were to drop all their feathers at the same time, they’d have to walk.

 So they go through a process that retains their ability to fly.

 But some birds (such as ducks, loons, and grebes) undergo synchronous wing molt where they shed all their flight feathers at one time.
 Then they remain flightless for 3 to 5 weeks.